mspnp/performance-optimization/BusyDatabase/ReadMe.md

 1. Authenticate with a Microsoft Entra identity

-   It uses [Active Directory Default](https://learn.microsoft.com/sql/connect/ado-net/sql/azure-active-directory-authentication?view=sql-server-ver16#setting-microsoft-entra-authentication) witch requires AZ Cli or Visual Studio autenticated.
+   It uses [Active Directory Default](https://learn.microsoft.com/sql/connect/ado-net/sql/azure-active-directory-authentication?view=sql-server-ver16#setting-microsoft-entra-authentication) which requires authentication via AZ CLI or Visual Studio.

-1. Enable your computer reach the Azure Database
+1. Enable your computer to reach the Azure Database:

-   Go to Database Server and in the Network Section allows your IP
+   - Go to the Database Server.
+   - In the Network section, allow your IP address.

 1. Run proyect locally